 Manifesting can be similar to affirmations, so applying the EJT structure makes sense.
-A primary key for success is the emotional focus and intent, not words per se.
+The primary keys for success are the emotional focus and intent, the spoken word, and a generalised visualisation.
 Thus, a concise and well-structured sentence supports a good manifestation and doesn’t detract from the focus.
 It’s essentially the same as working a good affirmation.
 The typical difference between the two is one faces in and the other, out.

 The other key determiner with manifestation is at the non-mundane (non-physical) levels.
 These are the realms of soul and spirit.
 As stated elsewhere on this site, the spirit and soul’s needs will differ from the lived human-experience needs.
 It’s a total bummer.
 If you look at it akin to a parent with their needy child you’ll get the picture.
 However, it’s not the end of the road because there’s always a bit of wriggle room.
 So the plan is to wriggle it as best as possible where there are stern parental looks and enjoy the rewards when not.

 Successful manifestation requires emotional commitment and consistency.
 Consider it like filling a vehicle with petrol.
 If you only do it for a minute, you won’t get far.
 In fact, you’d think the car ‘wasn’t working’ because you’d not get to your destination, and ditch the car entirely.
 This is a fundamental problem with human manifestation.
 Critically, everyone experiences a different fuel-flow, which can be disheartening.
 Work on the assumption you have the least fuel-flow imaginable and you’ll go far.

 Another way of understanding the metaphysics behind manifestation is to familiarise with the core Zoroastrian concept of Asha.
 Now, that’s a short word for a whole book, but roughly-precisely: constructively do the right thing, at the right time, in the right place, with the right means, for the right result, for the loving good of God, others and oneself.